muhnehh/cercloo/readme.md

 - the local ollama path is preferred for fast offline mapping
 - the agent falls back to other modes when a backend is unavailable
 - generated outputs and cache files are not meant to be committed

+## how this can be improved

+- add more labeled hr datasets so the mappings can learn from more examples
+- add more country-specific labor rules and validation checks
+- improve the prompt templates for edge cases and short abbreviations
+- add better tests for the agent loop and export files
+- add a small web review screen for approving low-confidence mappings

+## pull requests

+pull requests are welcome for fixes, better rules, better prompts, more examples, or clearer docs.

 ## tests